TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 4/Job 4.19.md

 ---

-How much more them that dwell in houses of clay, Whose foundation is in the dust, Who are crushed before the moth!
+How much more, those who dwell in houses of clay, whose foundation is in the dust, who are crushed before the moth!